-MiFID II product governance / target market - The Final Terms in respect of any Securities may include a legend entitled "MiFID II product governance/target market assessment" which will outline the target market assessment in respect of the Securities and which channels for distribution of the Securities are appropriate.
-Any person subsequently offering, selling or recommending the Securities (a "distributor") should take into consideration the target market assessment; however, a distributor subject to MiFID II is responsible for undertaking its own target market assessment in respect of the Securities (by either adopting or refining the target market assessment) and determining appropriate distribution channels.
+MiFID II product governance / target market - The Final Terms in respect of any W&C Securities may include a legend entitled "MiFID II product governance/target market assessment" which will outline the target market assessment in respect of the W&C Securities and which channels for distribution of the W&C Securities are appropriate.
+Any person subsequently offering, selling or recommending the W&C Securities (a "distributor") should take into consideration the target market assessment; however, a distributor subject to MiFID II is responsible for undertaking its own target market assessment in respect of the W&C Securities (by either adopting or refining the target market assessment) and determining appropriate distribution channels.

-UK MiFIR product governance / target market - The Final Terms in respect of any Securities may include a legend entitled "UK MiFIR product governance/target market assessment" which will outline the target market assessment in respect of the Securities and which channels for distribution of the Securities are appropriate.
-Any person subsequently offering, selling or recommending the Securities (a "distributor") should take into consideration the target market assessment; however, a distributor subject to the FCA Handbook Product Intervention and Product Governance Sourcebook (the "UK MiFIR Product Governance Rules") is responsible for undertaking its own target market assessment in respect of the Securities (by either adopting or refining the target market assessment) and determining appropriate distribution channels."
+UK MiFIR product governance / target market - The Final Terms in respect of any W&C Securities may include a legend entitled "UK MiFIR product governance/target market assessment" which will outline the target market assessment in respect of the W&C Securities and which channels for distribution of the W&C Securities are appropriate.
+Any person subsequently offering, selling or recommending the W&C Securities (a "distributor") should take into consideration the target market assessment; however, a distributor subject to the FCA Handbook Product Intervention and Product Governance Sourcebook (the "UK MiFIR Product Governance Rules") is responsible for undertaking its own target market assessment in respect of the W&C Securities (by either adopting or refining the target market assessment) and determining appropriate distribution channels.".

-AMENDMENTS TO THE OVERVIEW OF THE BASE PROSPECTUS
+AMENDMENTS TO THE OVERVIEW OF THIS BASE PROSPECTUS SECTION

-Amendments to the Overview of this Base ProspectusThe section entitled "OVERVIEW OF THE BASE PROSPECTUS" on pages 12 to 22 of the Base Prospectus is amended as follows:
+The "OVERVIEW OF THIS BASE PROSPECTUS" section on pages 8 to 14 of the Base Prospectus is amended as follows:

-(a) the paragraph against the heading "Rating" on page 21 of the Base Prospectus is deleted and replaced with the following:
+(a) the second paragraph against the heading "Ratings" on page 13 of the Base Prospectus is deleted and replaced with the following: